openstax/cookbook/README.md

 ## TODO

-* Right now, all specific search methods (e.g. `.pages`) are available on all element types and enumerator types.
-Change this so that you can't do something like `book.pages.chapters`.
-But do allow `book.search("arbitrary").pages`.
-* Figure out an approach for passing specific selectors into the book when it is parsed (so that things like `ChapterElement` and `ChapterElementEnumerator` don't have hardcoded selectors in them).
-* Make a clean way to search for all of one kind of element that may or may not be inside another element, e.g. have a nice way to iterate through all pages that may or may not be in chapters with the ability to get the chapter element for those pages in chapters.
-Right now we can say `book.search("[data-type='page'], [data-type='chapter'] > [data-type='page']")` which gives us all those pages but doesn't track ancestry or counts well.
-Maybe something like `book.either{*|chapters}.pages.each...`
-* Add code coverage tracking
-* Convert all hardcoded inserted words into I18N translations.
 * Specs galore :-)
   * `$` search path substitution (making sure not to mess up xpath)
 * Think up and handle a bunch more recipe errors, test they all raise some kind of `RecipeError`.
 * Encapsulate numbering schemes (e.g. chapter pages are "5.2", appendix pages are "D7") and maybe set on book document?
 Right now we are doing inline things like `*('A'..'Z')][page.count_in(:book)-1]}#{table.count_in(:page)` which is ugly.
 * Add rubocop for linting.
-* Finish adding Yard documentation
-* Use Yard documentation when printing error debug info. (https://stackoverflow.com/a/25947541)
-* Change `search` methods (and related) to also take an `as:` argument.
-Use this "as" to name the found elements in search histories instead of using a name based on the search CSS.
 * Control I18n language in Oven.
 * Get doc normalization scripts into this repo from testkitchen (for comparing two large baked outputs).
 * Change from ElementBase <- Element to Element <- BasicElement